Community Medical Professionals Urge Increased Caution Amid Ongoing COVID Spike | Hamodia.com

 “We first saw it starting around Labor Day, when it went from months of being almost nothing to dozens of cases.
 I don’t like to be alarmist, but if you would have called me then, I would have started screaming that we have to do something about this.
 It’s beyond me why it took the city almost four weeks to take notice,” he said.

-Mr. Schlesinger said that the increase continued steadily upward, but in some areas it seems to be leveling off — with Boro Park still seeing significantly more positive test results than other locations.
-He was encouraged by some movement for more caution in parts of the community, citing a letter from the Kiryas Joel school system that any child with a family member who is symptomatic or that is themselves experiencing symptoms should not come to school.
+Mr. Schlesinger said that the increase continued steadily upward, but in some areas, it seems to be leveling off — with Boro Park still seeing significantly more positive test results than other locations.
+He was encouraged by some movement for more caution in parts of the community, citing a letter from the Kiryas Joel school system that any child with a family member who is symptomatic or who are themselves experiencing symptoms should not come to school.

 While communities with spiking infection rates have seen a low level of severe disease and few hospitalizations, many suspect this is a result of more caution being taken by the elderly and medically infirm.
 However, should the spread continue unabated, there is wide concern among doctors that it will become increasingly difficult to insulate vulnerable members of the population.